escobard/cloud-apps/README.md

 In software enterprises, its common to have a variety of applications written in various programming languages.

-This product aims to challenge this norm, by leveraging a single programming language (JavaScript) to power an entire software system.
+This product challenges this norm, by leveraging a single programming language (JavaScript) to power an entire software system.

 For a deeper dive into the drivers behind this project, read through [`documentation/concept.md`](https://github.com/escobard/create-app/blob/master/documentation/concept.md)